 - Vehicle Donations: Additional reporting requirements and limitations apply when you donate a vehicle to charity.
 Check out the Instructions for Form 1098-C for more information.

 Save all receipts for these donations.
 If your total charitable contributions and other itemized deductions – including medical expenses, mortgage interest, and state and local taxes – are greater than your available standard deduction, you may wind up with a lower tax bill.

 Even if you don’t itemize, you can still deduct up to $300 in cash donations as an above-the-line deduction.
 That’s a new development for 2020 tax returns, thanks to the CARES Act.

 7. Double-Check Old Returns

-Not only will an expert be more likely to get you the best possible deal, but you can even deduct your tax preparation fees.
-Many tax pros offer guarantees so that if it turns out you paid more than you should have, you’ll get a reimbursement from the preparer.
+Some tax pros even offer a guarantee so that if it turns out you paid more than you should have, you can get a reimbursement from the tax preparer.

-Before you start your tax return each year, check for new credits that may apply to you, and review the IRS’s rules for deductions.
-If you decide to do your own taxes, many tax prep software programs exist that can walk you through your return, and the IRS allows you to e-file individual tax returns at no charge.
+Before you start on your tax return, check for new deductions or credits that might apply to you and review the Instructions for Form 1040.
+If you decide to do your own taxes, many tax prep software programs have conversational interview questions that walk you through your return to help you identify opportunities to reduce your tax burden.